AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-project.md

    For more information about editing a project, see [Edit projects](../../../manage-work/projects/manage-projects/edit-projects.md).

-1. (Optional) After configuring the project settings and add the tasks, you can change the status of the project to **Current**.
+1. (Optional) After configuring the project settings and adding the tasks, you can change the status of the project to **Current**.

    This indicates that the project is now ready to start and users assigned to the tasks can now start working on them.